TessaHayden/pig-dice/README.md

 - score object

 What key-value pairs will each object need to contain in order for the game to work?

+* Game object that houses all the separate objects:
 - player object will require:
 1. turn = false;
 2. score = {};